pieroproietti/penguins-eggs/sourceforge/files/ISOS/almalinux/README.md

 * ```live/evolution```
 * ```root/evolution```

-# Fedora
+# AlmaLinux

-* **egg-of-fedora-naked** (CLI, minimal reproductive installation)
+[Almalinux](https://almalinux.org/) a free Linux OS for the community, by the community.

-* **egg-of-fedora-colibri** (XFCE, devtools)
+An Open Source, community owned and governed, forever-free enterprise Linux distribution, focused on long-term stability, providing a robust production-grade platform.
+AlmaLinux OS is binary compatible with RHEL®.

-Fedora doesn't need much introduction, Redhat was the first Linux I managed to install back in 2000, then I switched to Debian and a lot of others.
+* **egg-of-almalinux-naked** (CLI, minimal reproductive installation)

-I always liked it, sometimes hated: redhat licence and rpm, but still a great system.
+**NOTE:** this ISO is NOT_BOOTING_CORRECTLY, download it just to test it on `dracut` emergency shell, and give suggestions.

 # Help need
-I'm not too expert on fedora, and in all the ways we have the follow problems:
+I'm not too expert on AlmaLinux, and in all the ways we have the follow problems:

 * again was not able to create an rpm package for penguins-eggs;
-* until now I'm not able to configure calamares on fedora;
+* until now I'm not able to configure calamares on AlmaLinux;
-* fedora ISOs remastered with eggs can't boot on EFI.
+* AlmaLinux ISOs remastered with eggs can't boot on EFI.

 You can mail me at piero.proietti@gmail.com, or on https://github.com/pieroproietti/penguins-eggs, https://social.treehouse.systems/@artisan.